-- 1. Read your Operator's Manual carefully until you completely understand and can follow all safety rules and operating instructions before attempting to operate the unit. - 2.
+- 1. Read your Operator's Manual carefully until you completely understand and followall safety instructions and operating instructions before attempting to operate the unit. - 2.
 Restrict the use of your saw to adult users who understand and follow the safety rules, precautions, and operating instructions found in this manual.